-The Company pays the Investment Manager an annual management fee equal to 1.50% of the Company's net assets.
+The Company pays the Investment Manager an annual management fee equal to 1.5% of the Company's net assets.
 The fee is not subject to VAT and is payable quarterly in advance.
 The annual management fee is allocated 75% to capital and 25% to revenue.
-Total annual running costs are in aggregate capped at 3.6% of NAV (excluding any performance fees, irrecoverable VAT and investment costs if applicable), with any excess being borne by the Investment Manager.
+Total annual running costs are in aggregate capped at 3.6% of NAV (excluding the Investment Manager's performance fee, any irrecoverable VAT and investment costs if applicable), with any excess being borne by the Investment Manager.